 You can full on ice the entire cookie with cute shorts and suspenders.
 I like to pipe white royal icing around the outline of the gingerbread man.
 After the cookies were baked and iced, I used a bamboo skewer to pierce two holes in the neck of my gingerbread men and tied some red and white bakers twine.

-Feel free to decorate your cookies any way you want.
+Feel cut your gingerbread cookies into whatever shape you wan and decorate your cookies any way you want.
 You can even add sprinkles or leave them plain.
 Either way, everyone will love these delicious olive oil cookies.

 Can’t get enough of gingerbread flavor but don’t feel like dealing with cookie dough?
 Here is a fabulous recipe for The Hamilton Cookbook Gingerbread Cake.